terra-campaigns/arrival/campaign/locations/templeOfRemains.md

 ## Room 4

 -   Purpose: Function area for the site's original purpose, with a massive prison for a god and many tombs.
+	- Statue of Ghuse and Grezar, amongst other unknown
 -   Valuables: Seraphic goggles / other magic item.
 -   Mood: Crackling with crumbles (that seems to never end)
 -   Magical Peril: Low magic ward or trap in place - Magic required DC 10 check before casting.